idkravitz/ttb-game-protocol/README.markdown

 Protocol description
 ====================
 ## Types of server response ##
+This section describes the responses of server.
+In general each response have a status, which resides in _"status"_ field.
+Only response with status "ok" means that last query have been processed clearly, any status, that differs from this, stands for error and his "message" field describes exactly what bad thing have happened.

 #### OK ####
+Every successful query will be followed by this response, it have a status field with value "ok" and all necessary data after it.
     {
         "status": "ok",
         ...
     }
 #### Bad Request ####
+This is an error response, and have a meaning of syntax error in JSON query parsing.
     {
         "status": "badRequest",
         "message": "<description>",